yuhisern7/battle-hardened-ai/README.md

 Instead of relying on static rules or isolated tools, it understands attacker behavior across layers and continuously adapts through real-time learning.

-This system — Self-Evolving Intelligence (Highest - Level 5) - Continuously learns, adapts, recalibrates decisions, and optimizes itself from outcomes.
+This system — Self-Evolving Intelligence - Continuously learns, adapts, recalibrates decisions, and optimizes itself from outcomes.

+Future upgrade - Meta Intelligence.

 > Engineered to detect and adapt against advanced and zero-day attack patterns.